 - A continuing UBC student who has successfully completed a Spanish prerequisite course

 - A transfer student from a post-secondary institution with Spanish language transfer credits

 - A new student that has studied Spanish in high school (I.e., AP, IB, or Grade 12)

 - A new student with no prior Spanish language background

 If you have taken Spanish courses in the past and officially have the prerequisites (i.e., AP, IB, Grade 12 or transfer credits) to advance to the next level, you normally have to do so, even if arguably you may feel unprepared.
 In these cases, please see the Spanish Placement Guidelines above.

-The placement test will be delivered during these two time-periods for the courses taking place in 2021W:
+The online placement test will be delivered during these four dates for the courses taking place in 2022W:

 Please complete this webform to request a Spanish Placement Test.
 You will receive a link on the first day of each Placement period.

 Once you complete the online placement test, you can typically expect to receive the result and a course recommendation via Canvas within a week.
 Normally, you don’t need to attend an oral interview to accompany your results and you may register for the recommended course at any time.